bouncingsoles/aws-rotate-iam-key/README.md

 Dependencies
 ------------
 - aws-cli
---Need to be configured on the ansible server running the playbook.
+-- Need to be configured on the ansible server running the playbook.
---Correct permissions to reset and generate new IAM api keys.
+-- Correct permissions to reset and generate new IAM api keys.